 Finally, for savers who want to customize and control their asset allocation, MaineSTART offers an array of broad market index funds.
 These funds help you with the allocation process by greatly simplifying it.
 The key decision is how much you want to invest in each type of asset.
 By using broad market funds, the participant can be assured they are getting appropriate diversification within each asset type, an important quality for any portfolio.
 While participants are free to use these funds either by themselves or in conjunction with the other options, this option is most appropriate for those well versed in finance and portfolio construction.

 With MaineSTART, more of your money is working for you instead of going toward taxes.
-The following shows the benefits of tax-deferred savings and how catching up can be costly.
+The following shows the benefits of tax-advantaged savings and how catching up can be costly.